English

 Multiple agents co-authoring docsThree-way MergeAllows parallel work and auto-merges safe changes

-Local folder syncLast-write-winsSimple, efficient, backed by version history
+Local folder syncLast-write-winsSimple, efficient, backed by commit history

 Syncing from a data sourceLast-write-winsThe external source is the system of record